 If you are a high school senior with an SAT of 1270 or an ACT of 29 and have an unweighted GPA of 3.50, or are a college student with a 3.50 GPA with no more than 60 college credits, you may qualify for an Honors scholarship, which is $4,000 per year.
 An Honors student who meets the grade point average criteria can amass up to $16,000 worth of scholarships over four years.

-An early class registration period, smaller class size (17:1) for general education Honors seminars, and a generous scholarship are just a few of the benefits enjoyed by our Honors students.
+An early class registration period, a generous Honors or National Merit scholarship, and smaller class size (17:1) for general education Honors seminars are just a few of the benefits enjoyed by our Honors students.

 Please peruse the qualifications for entrance into the Liberty University Honors Program.
 If you meet these qualifications, simply download the online Honors Application.

 The number of Honors scholarships is limited, so students are encouraged to make application to the program early in the spring semester.
 When applying, please send all the materials--Honors application, transcripts, SAT/ACT scores, essay, and three letters of recommendation--in one envelope to the Honors Program office.

 Honors Program alumni have been accepted into the nation's (and the world's) leading graduate schools: